 A recent report in a Canadian medical journal describes toxicity and chronic kidney failure in a man who had taken too much vitamin D.

-How much is too much vitamin D? the safe range of Vitamin D blood levels have been clearly defined, and toxicity from vitamin D is actually quite rare.
-Low vitamin D levels have been linked to cancer, bone diseases, and mental health.
-Equally, there are side effects associated with taking too much vitamin D, including chronic kidney disease.
-Over-the-counter vitamin D supplements vary greatly in dosage, sometimes making it difficult to stay within a safe range.
+How much is too much vitamin D?
+The safe ranges have been clearly defined, and toxicity is actually quite rare.
+Low levels of this vitamin have been linked to cancer, bone diseases, and mental health.
+Equally, there are side effects associated with taking too much, including chronic kidney disease.
+Over-the-counter supplements vary greatly in dosage, sometimes making it difficult to stay within a safe range.

-A recent report in the Canadian Medical Association Journal describes a male patient who had taken too much vitamin D. He was initially recommended to take vitamin D by a naturopath, and continued to take a dose that greatly exceeded the recommended amount of 400-1000 IU a day for two and a half years.
-Part of the reason for the over-dosage was that the patient was using a different brand of vitamin D than was recommended by the naturopath.
-This alternate brand contained double the amount of vitamin D.
+A recent report in the Canadian Medical Association Journal describes a male patient who had taken too much vitamin D. He was initially recommended to take the vitamin by a naturopath, and continued to take a dose that greatly exceeded the recommended amount of 400-1000 IU a day for two and a half years.
+Part of the reason for the over-dosage was that the patient was using a different brand of supplement than was recommended by the naturopath, which contained double the amount of vitamin D.

 The authors recommend that “in cases where vitamin D toxicity is suspected, patients should have their medications – prescribed and over-the-counter – carefully reviewed.”
 They also suggest, as a result of their experience, that “patients and clinicians should be better informed about the risks regarding the unfettered use of vitamin D.”